Do you have a case?

 Fill out the form below to find out if you have a legitimate California personal injury lawsuit.
 It’s 100% free.

 Getting injured in an accident or through negligent behavior comes with a number of issues.
 Not only are you dealing with pain and trying to recover, but managing expenses and fighting the legal battle can make the situation even more overwhelming.
 Fortunately, having a general idea of how filing a personal injury claim works can save you some of the headache from litigation.
-In most cases, you won’t be to proceed alone and should reach out to a local law firm, such as an Orange County personal injury lawyer for example.
+In most cases, you won’t be to proceed alone and should reach out to a local personal injury lawyer.
 Even then, being familiar with the process will help you know what to expect and make the right choices when the time comes.

 Civil Filings in California